Storm Chaser Food!

 |

-We'll grab our sushi from one of the most well known institutions in Otaru-, just a quick walk from our hotel accommodation.
+We'll grab our sushi from one of the most well known institutions in Otaru, just a quick walk from our hotel accommodation.
 This town is famous even among Japanese for the quality of its sushi, especially Uni (sea urchin).
-But it serves all the usual foods you'd expect from a good sushi joint; the highlights being the various cuts of very fresh tuna, delicious salmon and pretty much any other living and edible thing you can grab from the abundant Sea of Japan.
+It also serves all the usual foods you'd expect from a good sushi joint; the highlights being the various cuts of very fresh tuna, delicious salmon and pretty much any other living and edible thing you can grab from the abundant Sea of Japan.

 Price point without drinks: ¥3,500-¥5,000 Not a friendly meal for: vegetarians and vegans.
 See the "dietary restrictions" section below.
 This is a friendly meal for pescatarians and gluten free folk! |